-Do you have an interest in working with computers, are looking for a career with the opportunity for job growth, a nice salary, and job security?
+Do you have an interest in working with computers and are looking for a career with the opportunity for job growth?

 Southern Careers Institute can prepare you for a rewarding career in this field through their Computer Support Specialist Online Training program.
 The program is also offered at the Austin, Brownsville, Pharr, and North San Antonio campuses.

 An IT support specialist helps maintain computer networks and gives technical assistance directly to computer users either within an organization or remotely.

 They can also work for technical companies where the job description will include providing assistance to business and home consumers.
 In this case, they may also be known as help-desk technicians.

 The following are job duties of a computer network specialist: